 1. What to and what not to wear in Dubai

 - Dressing up decently is the basic requirement in the public places of Dubai.
-Above knee skirts and skimpy clothes and frowned upon.
+Dresses and skirts above the knee and skimpy clothes are frowned upon.
 Even men are expected to dress decently and not go topless.

 - The rule applies not only to the tourists but also to the locales.
 Around the conservative areas and the public places, dressing modestly is expected from everyone.

-- Swimwear for both men and women are only allowed at the private beaches and private swimming pools only.
-Rest everywhere including the public beaches, skimpy swimwear is not allowed.
+- Swimwear for both men and women are only allowed at the private beaches and private swimming pools.
+Everywhere else, including the public beaches skimpy swimwear is not allowed.

-- Dubai being a cosmopolitan city, unlike many other more conservative cities of the UAE allows shorts and tight t-shirts but while visiting spiritual areas such as mosques and other religious sites, loose fitting clothes and their shoulders, legs and arms should be covered.
+- While visiting spiritual areas such as mosques and other religious sites, loose fitting clothes should be worn and shoulders, legs and arms should be covered.

 - Women will be required to wear a headscarf while entering the mosques.